Guides

 Design your branching structure before writing scenes

 The single most common mistake in visual novel writing is starting scenes before designing the branch tree.
-This leads to routes that diverge too early, creating unsustainable amounts of content, or branches that converge too quickly, making choices feel meaningless.
+This leads to stories that diverge too early, creating unsustainable amounts of content, or branches that converge too quickly, making choices feel meaningless.
 Map your structure visually using a flowchart tool before writing any dialogue.
 Each branch point should have a clear narrative purpose: it should change the protagonist's relationship, knowledge, or emotional state in a way that justifies separate content downstream.

-Write characters that sustain multiple routes
+Write characters that sustain multiple stories

-Characters in a visual novel need to work across every route they appear in, which means they need internal consistency beyond the specific romance or conflict path the player has chosen.
+Characters in a visual novel need to work across every story they appear in, which means they need internal consistency beyond the specific romance or conflict path the player has chosen.
 Write a character document for each major character that includes their core motivation, their communication style, what they avoid discussing, and how they change under pressure.
-These documents become your consistency reference when writing the same character in different route contexts.
+These documents become your consistency reference when writing the same character in different story contexts.

 Dialogue is the primary vehicle for characterization in visual novels, so each character needs a distinct voice that readers can identify without checking the name label.
 Avoid the trap of making characters quirky through surface mannerisms like catchphrases.
 Instead, differentiate them through sentence structure, vocabulary level, emotional directness, and what they choose to say versus what they leave unsaid.
 Subtext is what separates memorable visual novel characters from generic archetypes.